Becoming (book): Book sales

-Total book sales, including hardcover, audio, and e-book editions, sold around 725,000 copies in the United States and Canada during its first day, making it the second best-selling debut for any book in 2018.
+Total book sales, including hardcover, audio, and e-book editions, were around 725,000 copies in the United States and Canada during its first day, making it the second best-selling debut for any book in 2018.
 Bob Woodward's Fear: Trump in the White House holds the record after selling around 900,000 copies during its first day.
 However, Barnes and Noble reported that Becoming surpassed Fear in first-week sales and had more first-week sales of any adult book since Go Set a Watchman in 2015.
 The book sold 1.4 million copies in its first week.
 After 15 days, the book became the best-selling book in the US for the year 2018.

 By March 26, 2019, Becoming had sold 10 million copies.
 According to The New York Times, as of November 2020, the book has "sold 14 million copies worldwide, including more than 8 million in the U.S. and Canada".

 Reception

 It was an Oprah's Book Club 2.0 selection.

-The book was given over 42,000 ratings and over 41,000 reviews on Goodreads and received 4.55 out of 5 stars.
 Hannah Giogris, a writer from The Atlantic, used the words "refreshing" and "striking" to describe the book.

 In 2020, the audiobook edition won the Grammy Award for Best Spoken Word Album and was named one of the top ten Amazing Audiobooks for Young Adults by the American Library Association.
+It was also a finalist for the 2020 Audie Award for Narration by the Author; finalist for the 2020 Audie Award for Audiobook of the Year; and won the 2020 Audie Award for Autobiography or Memoir.